Machine-Learning-for-PIs/01b_intro_exercise/README.md

   ```bash
   pip install -r requirements.txt
   ```
-  to install the python packages required for this exercise.
+  to install the Python packages required for this exercise.

 ### Task 5: Run an automatic test.
 Scientific software must provide reproducible results.
 Automatic testing ensures our software runs reliably.
 We recommend Nox for test automation https://nox.thea.codes/en/stable/.
-- To run some of the tests we prepared for you type,
+- To run some of the tests we prepared for you, type
     ```bash
     nox -s test
     ```
-  The python extension provides test integration into Vscode.
+  The Python extension provides test integration into Vscode.
 To use it, click on the lab-flask icon on the left sidebar.
 When opening it for the first time, it asks you for a configuration.
   Click the `Configure Python Tests` button and select `pytest` in the ensuing prompt.
 In the next step, Vscode wants to know the location of the test folder.
 Choose `tests`.
   Vscode will now display your tests on the sidebar on the left.
 Click the play symbol next to the tests folder to run all tests.

-### Task 6: Implement and test a python class.
+### Task 6: Implement and test a Python class.
 - Open `src/my_code.py` and finish the `__init__` function of the `Complex` class.
 The idea here is to implement support for complex numbers (see: https://en.wikipedia.org/wiki/Complex_number for more information about complex numbers).
 Double-check your code by running `nox -s test`.

 ### Task 7: Breakpoints